lightdash/lightdash/README.md

 ```
 ## Docs
 ---
 Have a question about a feature?
 Or maybe fancy some light reading?
-Head on over to our [lightdash documentation](https://docs.lightdash.com/) for our tutorials, reference docs, FAQs and more.
+Head on over to our [lightdash documentation](https://docs.lightdash.com/) to check out some tutorials, reference docs, FAQs and more.

 ## Reporting bugs and feature requests
 ---